NamanDhavalDesai/NamanDhavalDesai/README.md

 1. Resources: This folder contains mutiple sub folders and files.
   i) CSS: This folder conatins the css code and a sub folder to store all the pictires used in the CSS program.
   ii) Img: This folder contains all the images added into the html file directly.
   iii) js: This folder contains all the javascript programs (scripts).
+  iv) Favicons: This folder conatains all the favicons.
 2. Vendors: This folder contains mutiple sub folders and files.
   i) CSS: This folder conatins 3 CSS files, one to set up a grid, one to normalize the webpage on all devices, one to get the animation features and one to insert all the icons used in the webpage.
   ii) Fonts: This folder conatins the fonts used in the webpage which are imported into the html file.